Pre-prototype · Demonstrated in simulation

 Research Partners

-Bench validation, motion-platform access, and the path from simulation to physical evidence.
+Selective collaboration on the path from simulation toward physical evidence.

 Investors